seangreen2/home_assistant/README.md

 Using voice commands are nice and all, but that ends up being just another switch you have to use and is ultimately just a remote control, not automation.

 ## Current Goals
-- Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
+- (DONE) Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.
 - Have lights dynamically adjust brightness depending on the room's current ambient light.
 I've been testing this with my Office Lights with some good results.

 ## Equipment